Skip to main content Skip to navigation

 A level contextual offer

 We welcome applications from candidates who meet the contextual eligibility criteria and whose predicted grades are close to, or slightly below, the contextual offer level.
-The typical contextual offer is ABB including A in a modern foreign language or Latin/Ancient Greek, with at least B in language chosen as language 1 (French, German, Spanish or Italian).
+The typical contextual offer is BBB including at least B in the language chosen as Language 1 (French, German, Spanish or Italian).
 See if you’re eligible.

 At what level can I learn each language?